ivanapinto/ivanapinto.github.io/README.md

     <h1>WAI-ARIA</h1>
     <p> WAI-ARIA stands for the Web Accessibility Initiative, Accessible, Rich Internet Applications.
-It is a tool that gives a developer the power to directly modify the accessibility tree.</p>
+It is a tool that gives a developer the power to directly modify the accessibility tree.
+Aria does not add any functionality or style to the element.
+It modifies the accessibility tree so the element's functionality is correctly described to an assistive technology user.</p>

 <h2> ROLE and ARIA-LABEL on Search button</h2>
 <p></p>The search button below is using FROM and input type "search".
 The screen reader will announce "Search query".</p>